Financial Aid Frequently Asked Questions

 Here are some answers to our most frequently asked questions.
 For more detailed information, or for information specific to your situation, please contact the Financial Aid Office.

 How do I apply for financial aid?

 Complete the Free Application for Federal Students Aid (FAFSA) on-line at www.fafsa.gov.
-You (and your parent if you are dependent) must also sign the FAFSA electronically with a pin code which you can apply for at www.pin.ed.gov.
-The first day you can file is January 1 for the upcoming aid year.
+You (and your parent if you are dependent) must also sign the FAFSA electronically with a FSA ID which you can apply by clicking here.
+The first day you can file is October 1st of the preceding year for which are applying for (e.g. Oct.
+1, 2016 for the 2017-18 academic year).
 To assure maximum consideration for all forms of aid, the FAFSA must be processed by the Central Processing System (CPS) on or before HPU’s priority deadline of March 1.
 The FAFSA school code for Hawai'i Pacific University is 007279.
 Please allow up to two weeks for processing of the FAFSA.